ahmetremziata/cqrs-movie-project/README.md

 # cqrs-movie-api
-An api example for cqrs and event sourcing
+This project provides a simple movie api using cqrs and event sourcing.
+With this api, you can create new movie and new actor, update a movie or actor and delete movie or actor and esp.

 ## Dependencies
 - Postgre (Datasource for command)